What is the Female Athletic Triad and what are its implications for musculoskeletal medicine?

-The female athletic triad has three components: (1) energy deficit, (2) low bone mineral density, and (3) menstrual irregularity.
+The female athletic triad has three components: (1) energy deficit, (2) menstrual irregularity, and (3) low bone mineral density.
 These symptoms exist on a spectrum of severity, but the extreme “textbook” case may be easier to remember: anorexia, amenorrhea, and osteoporosis-related stress fractures.
+Despite its classification as a “triad,” not all 3 components are necessary to diagnose a clinical problem and initiate treatment.

 - Energy Deficit: Sports that require athletes to be “thin” or “light” (such as long-distance running) or have a special emphasis on physical appearance (such as gymnastics or ballet), place athletes at risk for consuming fewer calories than expended, creating “energy deficit.”
 Importantly, while eating disorders such as anorexia nervosa (severe limitation of caloric intake) and bulimia nervosa (binging and purging) may, in the extreme, be responsible for energy deficit, these conditions do not have to be present to make the diagnosis.
 “Innocent” over-exercising relative to intake is sufficient.